Upturn unsubscribed user

 Growth Trajectory and Initiatives

-Historical Growth: Regeneron has experienced significant growth in recent years, driven by the success of Eylea and Dupixent.
+Historical Growth: Regeneron has experienced significant growth in recent years, driven by the commercial success of its key products.
+Revenue and earnings have increased substantially.

 Summary